him6ul/AIAssistant/AUTO_START_BACKEND.md

 The Launch Agent will automatically start:
 - ✅ Backend API server (FastAPI on port 8000)
 - ✅ Voice listener (if VOICE_ENABLED=true)
-- ✅ All background schedulers (email, OneNote, reminders)
+- ✅ All background schedulers (email, reminders)

 ## Manual Setup